doanja/Cloud-Finance/README.md

 # Cloud Finance

-Cloud Finance is a full stack application that allows users to login and track their expenses and goals.
+Cloud Finance is a full stack application that allows users track their expenses and goals.
+Users can create categories and expenses.
+Categories can be assigned a goal amount.
+Expenses can be assigned an amount, date, and assigned to a category.
+Users can view their expensees in a tabular view or barchart.
+With date filters, the data can be summarized in a variety of different ways.

 ## Usage